MCPS Regulation GCC-RA

 Download the Frequently Asked Questions

-SELF-REPORTING FORM—MCPS has created this form that can be completed voluntarily by employees or their legal representatives and submitted to the Office of Employee Engagement and Labor Relations, Department of Compliance and Investigations (DCI), via email at firstname.lastname@example.org.
+SELF-REPORTING FORM—To assist in complying with this requirement, MCPS Form 230-41 can be completed voluntarily by employees or their legal representatives and submitted to the Office of Employee Engagement and Labor Relations, Department of Compliance and Investigations (DCI), via email at email@example.com.
 Employees or their legal representatives may also fulfill the reporting requirement by calling DCI at 240-314-4899.
 Information provided to DCI will be maintained confidentially.

 Why has this regulation been enacted?